apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/crawling/crawling-with-search.md

 ---
-title: Overcoming pagination limits
+title: Crawling with search
 description: Learn how to extract all of a website's listings even if they limit the number of results pages.
 See code examples for setting up your scraper.
-sidebar_position: 1
-slug: /advanced-web-scraping/scraping-paginated-sites
+menuWeight: 3
+paths:
+- advanced-web-scraping/crawling/crawling-with-search
 ---

-# Scraping websites with limited pagination
+# Scraping websites with search

-**Learn how to extract all of a website's listings even if they limit the number of results pages.
-See code examples for setting up your scraper.**

----
+In this lesson, we will start with a simpler example of scraping HTML based websites with limited pagination.

 Limited pagination is a common practice on e-commerce sites and is becoming more popular over time.
-It makes sense: a real user will never want to look through more than 200 pages of results, only bots love unlimited pagination.
+It makes sense: a real user will never want to look through more than 200 pages of results – only bots love unlimited pagination.
 Fortunately, there are ways to overcome this limit while keeping our code clean and generic.

 ![Pagination in on Google search results page](./images/pagination.png)